tldr-pages/tldr/pages/common/git-fsck.md

 > Verify the validity and connectivity of nodes in a Git repository index.
 > Does not make any modifications.
-> See also: `git gc`, for cleaning up dangling blobs.
+> See also: `git gc` for cleaning up dangling blobs.
 > More information: <https://git-scm.com/docs/git-fsck>.

 - Check the current repository: